Join the Food

 Second-Act Entrepreneurs: You’re entering the food industry and want expert support and structure

-Hands-On Learners: You want to be in the kitchen and in conversation with experts each week
+Hands-On Learners: You want to be in the kitchen, testing, learning, and working directly with experts

 Single-Product Focus: You’re committed to developing one product during the program.

-Small Teams: Solo founders or teams of up to three — all included under one enrollment
+Small Teams: Solo founders or teams of up to three are included under one enrollment

 Professional product photography